chavinvan/PomoMin/README.md

 3. Sync your Garmin watch with the Garmin Connect IQ app.

 Please note that these steps might vary slightly depending on the specific model of your Garmin watch and the version of the Garmin Connect IQ app that you are using.

+## Contact

+I welcome your valuable suggestions and comments to enhance your PomoMin experience.
+Reach out to me at chavinvan@gmail.com.